TheSoftDiamond/PushCompany/Thunderstore/README.md

 Comes with configurations for Push Force, Push Range, Push Energy Cost, and Push Cooldown.

 Make sure that everyone has the mod or they won't be able to join the host!

+Maintained by SoftDiamond.
+Updated to V73 of Lethal Company!